elated-egrets/bangazon-api/README.md

   'buyer_id',
   'payment',
   'date_created'
+  'products'
 )
 ```

 1. GET (single order)
     - /order/<user_id>
     - GET a single JSON object back with the proper information.
-      - NOTE: This should return a nested list of all products in the order, and details for each product.
+      - NOTE: This returns a nested list of all products in the order, and details for each product.
 1. GET (List)
     - /order/
     - returns a list of current orders.